The VODAN Implementation Network is one of the joint activities carried out by CODATA, RDA, WDS, and GO FAIR (Link to the Data Together Statement).

-The VODAN IN consortium is a light-weight public private partnership (members listed below) that will jointly address in a stepwise fashion, the following issues:
+The VODAN IN consortium is a light-weight public private partnership (members listed under the VODAN clusters) that will jointly address in a stepwise fashion, the following issues:

 - Ensure that the WHO-CRF(s) and other input forms for Corona data (and later viral outbreaks in general) are properly mapped to a machine readable (RDF) format, so that any stakeholder can create input forms that lead to the resulting data being a machine actionable (FAIR) digital objects.

 - Create multiple user-friendly input systems (e.g., web forms) that create interoperable (FAIR) data ‘upon save’.
 Castor, one of the IN members, already took a first step.